2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

   └── enc-<new-hub-name>.secret.values.yaml
 ```

-And the following existing file should be updated to accommodate the new hub if the cluster was recently added:
+And the following existing file should have been updated if the new hub was the first in a cluster:

 ```bash
 ～ .github/workflows